Ceramic Kamado Joe Grill Review

 Junior Kamado Joe Grill

-The Junior Kamado Joe grill is the most basic model, an excellent entry level into kamado cooking and you'll find many top chefs using this size in their laboratory kitchens.
+The Junior Kamado Joe grill is the most basic model, a popular entry level into kamado cooking and you'll find many top chefs using this size in their laboratory kitchens.
 The Junior includes a neat stand (looks a bit like a plant pot stand) that just raises the grill high enough off your outdoor kitchen work surface.
 The competitor table top offerings are Big Green Egg Minimax and Monolith Icon.

 Note: Junior models of all brands tend not to feature a segmented firebox.